The Board is appointed by the shareholders and consists of nine members, eight of whom are non-executive and four of them are independent.

 The Audit Committee evaluates the internal audit reports and the availability of human resources and equipment of the internal audit department.

 The Audit Committee also evaluates the appropriateness of the system of internal control, computer system and security, as well as the reports of the external auditors concerning the financial statements. Ιt also follows the procedure of financial information and the efficient operation of the risk management system.
 Finally, it is burdened with the task of providing its opinion to the Board in order for it to propose to the General Meeting the appointment of external auditors.

-The members of the Audit Committee as per the provisions of the law 3693/2008 are the following:
+The members of the Audit Committee have been appointed by the Extraordinary General Meeting of the Company that took place on 14.12.2017 as per the provisions of Law 4449/2017 and are the following:

 Members have past employment experience in either finance or accounting roles or comparable experience in corporate activities.

 The Internal Audit department is an independent function that ensures that all operations are executing their duties in accordance with the corporate objectives, policies and procedures.
 In particular, Internal Audit seeks to ensure that internal financial control systems across the Company remain robust and consistent.